AryamanReddi99/Creature-Forest/README.md

 ## Theory

-A variable payoff matrix allows us to visualise a generalised version of a famous game in Game Theory, the Prisoner's Dilemma.
-The classic problem outlines a scenario where defection by both parties results in a Nash Equilibirum - a stable state of the system whereby no agent can improve their score with a unilateral change of strategy.
+Consider Game Theory's most widely used game: the Prisoners Dilemma.
+The problem outlines a scenario where defection by both parties is a Nash Equilibirum - a stable state of the system whereby no agent can improve their score with a unilateral change of strategy.
 That payoff grid typically looks like this:

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/PD.png" width="300">

-We can see how playing around with the payoff values may cause the decision flow between states to change, resulting in different equilibrium states; for example, another GT problem known as Doves and Hawks:
+We can see how playing around with the payoff values may cause the decision flow between states to change, resulting in different equilibrium states; for example, in another GT problem known as Doves and Hawks:

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/HD.png" width="300">

-In this case the equilibrium state of the system is at 50% one strategy (playing Dove) and 50% the other strategy (playing Hawk), as the equilibrium point of the expectance plots predicts.
+In this case two arrows flip, so the equilibrium state of the system is when 50% of agents employ one strategy (playing Dove) and 50% the other (playing Hawk), as the equilibrium point of the expectance plot predicts.

 A generalised payoff matrix can have one or several equilibria (which may or may not be true Nash Equilibria) depending on the interaction scores **(a, b, c ,d)** between strategies.